 Create an online course that shows new hires the ins and outs of the software they’ll be using.
 This way, each new employee can learn in their own time, and at their own pace.
-Don’t forget to show them how to use the physical tools, too, like printers and phones.
-These are equally important.
+Don’t forget to show them how to use physical tools, too, like printers and phones.

 Start planning induction training for new employees to learn the skills and knowledge that will make them successful in their work.
-This could include job-specific technical training, safety training, or soft skills training to align employees with the company’s values.
-Don’t leave this too late.
-Rather, make sure that employees are aware of upcoming training from Day 1 on the job.
+This could include job-specific technical training, safety training, or soft skills training to align employees with the company values.
+Don’t leave this for later.
+Rather, make sure that employees are aware of upcoming training from Day 1 by introducing it during new hire orientation.

 Roles and responsibilities in new employee orientation

-Orientation might sound like a job for Human Resources.
+Orientation might sound like a job for HR.
 But, in reality, it’s a team effort.
 When all of the following roles work together, new employees are likely to have the best orientation experience.

 The HR department plays one of the most important roles, because it creates a new employee orientation template of sorts — or action plan, if you like.
-Often, HR also organizes the training rooms, the welcome pack and desk setup, and ensures that new hires have access to the company LMS for onboarding training and other employee training tools.
+Often, HR also organizes the training rooms, the welcome pack, and desk setup, and ensures that new hires have access to the company LMS for onboarding training and other employee training tools.

 The second most important role falls to the employee’s new manager.
 As the leader of the team, and someone who will interact frequently with the employee, the manager is best placed to make their new team members feel welcome and comfortable.
 In fact, 20% of new hires worry more about their supervisor’s expectations than their actual jobs.
 So managers need to set clear goals for new employees during orientation, too.